A Guide To Green Gemstones

 • Hue refers to the base color of a gemstone.
 It can consist of a single primary color, or it can include secondary colors as well.
 For green gemstones, the primary hue is green with blue or yellow secondary hues.
 While pure green is the most desirable color, green gems with a bluish tint are usually preferred over yellowish-green stones.

 • Tone describes the relative lightness or darkness of a gem’s hue.
 Typically, the darker the hue, the more valuable the stone.
-However, it is sometimes difficult to appreciate the color of darker gems in the case of green gemstones, so lighter stones are often favored instead.
+However, it is sometimes difficult to appreciate the color of darker green gems, so lighter stones are often favored instead.

 • Saturation denotes the intensity of a color.
 Gems with a lower saturation sometimes feature a gray or brown tint, while highly saturated gems have much more vivid colors.
 Consequently, green stones that display the brightest, most saturated colors are the most valuable.

-Another factor that impacts gemstone quality is clarity.
-Remember, gemstone clarity is not simply a measure of how transparent a particular gem is, but rather refers to the natural imperfections within each stone.
-Keep this in mind when searching for a green gemstone since those with large inclusions or fractures can be more susceptible to breaking.
+Another factor that impacts a gemstone’s quality is clarity.
+Gemstone clarity is not simply a measure of how transparent a particular gem is, but rather refers to the natural imperfections within each stone.
+Keep this in mind when shopping for a green gemstone since those with large inclusions or fractures can be more susceptible to breaking.

 Green Gems For Everyday Wear